bowo-prasetyo/forkbuild/docs/Protocol.md

 transmitted to a publisher.
 See docs/Architecture.md, "Domain State vs Editor State."

+Spatial Inspection State (added 0.1.31) is explicitly excluded from the protocol.
+It is runtime-only viewer state produced by resolving a SpatialSelectionState against a loaded Document/World.
+It describes what the current viewer knows about an object, not the object itself, and therefore never appears in serialized Documents, Publications, or WorldLayout records.

 WorldPosition

 Added in 0.1.27.
 A coordinate in shared world space, distinct from